-Africa has 54 countries and is full of cultural, ethnic and culinary diversity.
+With 54 countries, Africa has a rich cultural, ethnic and culinary diversity.
 Yet, somehow, African food continues to be underrated.
-This is a real tragedy, given how many delicious dishes the continent offers.

 The good news is that the world is finally realizing what it’s been missing.
-Whether you’re planning a grand tour of Africa or want a taste of the continent through its food, you have to try the 30 best African food dishes — ranked from delicious to your life will never be the same.
+Whether you’re planning a grand tour of Africa or want a taste of the continent through its food, you have to try the 40 best African food dishes.

 Main ingredients: Vegetables, coconut milk, peanut butter